laurentvv/polyglot-bench/README.md

 - **Command-line Argument Handling**: All implementations now properly handle configuration files passed by the orchestrator
 - **Compilation Fixes**: Resolved compilation issues in Go and Rust implementations for consistent execution
 - **Go Quicksort Algorithm**: Implemented randomized pivot selection, hybrid approach with insertion sort for small arrays, and tail recursion optimization, improving performance from 843.28ms to 138.53ms (approx. 6x faster)
+- **TypeScript Large File Read Optimization**: Changed from chunked reading with `fs.readSync` to direct reading with `fs.readFileSync`, increased buffer size from 4KB to 64KB, resulting in ~61% performance improvement (from 3,963ms to 1,389ms) and moved TypeScript from last to 4th place in this test

 See [LIBRARIES.md](LIBRARIES.md) for detailed information on language-specific libraries and dependencies, [FIXES_SUMMARY.md](FIXES_SUMMARY.md) for recent improvements, [PERFORMANCE_OPTIMIZATIONS.md](PERFORMANCE_OPTIMIZATIONS.md) for optimization strategies, [CPP_INTEGRATION_SUMMARY.md](CPP_INTEGRATION_SUMMARY.md) for C++ integration details, and [IMPLEMENTATION_DETAILS.md](IMPLEMENTATION_DETAILS.md) for comprehensive implementation strategies.